JCSS-PMC/PMC/part-01/reliability.md

 -   the state and complexity of the structure (multiple failure modes).

-Furher aspects on system reliability are provided in Annex C.
+Furher aspects on system reliability are provided in [Annex C](../part-01/annex-C-Reliability-Analysis-Principles.md).

-##  6.3.
-Methods for reliability analysis and calculation
+##  Methods for reliability analysis and calculation

- The numerical value of the reliability measure is obtained by a reliability analysis and calculation method (see Annex C).
+ The numerical value of the reliability measure is obtained by a reliability analysis and calculation method (see [Annex C](../part-01/annex-C-Reliability-Analysis-Principles.md)).
 The reliability method used should be capable of producing a sensitivity analysis including importance factors for uncertain parameters.
 The choice of the method should be in general justified.
 The justification